oracle-quickstart/db-endpoint-latency-testing-ammeter/README.md

 🔧 Network tools like ping ,iperf or tcp ping can only give you network based latency which does not always translate well to an application running those queries on a remote database.

-🐍 DELTA uses Python client for Oracle, MySQL and PostgreSQL to run a query like “SELECT 1” or "SELECT 1 FROM DUAL".
+🐍 DELTA uses Python client for Oracle, MySQL(Coming Soon) and PostgreSQL(Coming Soon) to run a query like “SELECT 1” or "SELECT 1 FROM DUAL".
 You can then specific the number of executions of the query and DELTA calculates the average network round-trip time for all the executions of the query on the remote database.
 The script also includes error handling to track failed requests.
 You can also include your own custom queries.